GMC-Modding-Team/Community-Mod-Compilation-redux/documents/Modding/Updating_Legacy_JSON.md

 Running a basic find and replace for each will clean the code of any errors caused by these.

 ---
-# Linting
-Linting is a coding term for formatting to a certain style, and is a very important part of bringing JSON up to date.
-The simplest way to lint JSON is to paste it into the [JSON formatter](http://dev.narc.ro/cataclysm/format.html), click 'Lint', and then paste the resulting code back into the original file.
-If it doesn't work, use the debug steps at [JSONLint](https://jsonlint.com/), to check for errors in the code.
-If it comes up with the error 'Linter currently unavailable', see the [blueprint](#blueprint) section of this document.

-It is also possible to use the JSON formatter that comes with CDDA, see the [JSON Style Guide](https://github.com/CleverRaven/Cataclysm-DDA/blob/master/doc/JSON_STYLE.md) for information on how to use it.

----
 # Materials
 Many items specify a `material: value` pair, which should have an `array` first, like this: